 Welcome to the Kansas State University Department of Geology!
-We have been preparing students for careers and advanced studies in the profession for over 60 years, and their successes have made us proud.
-Our alumni - and alumnae - are all over the world, and show their appreciation for their time here in many important ways.
+We have been preparing students for careers and advanced studies in the profession for over 60 years, and their successes make us proud.
+Our alumni are all over the world, and show their appreciation for their time here in many important ways.

 The Kansas Board of Regents reacts positively to geosciences building proposal